Try This Fantastic

 It’s a beautiful drive back to Boone.
 If you’re cooking your own dinner in a nice condo or cabin—the Grandfather Mountain Trout Farm has fresh, prepared fish—or catch your own and let them do the hard part!

-Evening—If you’re still kickin’ after dinner (mid-June to mid-August, 2013)—Horn in the West outdoor drama makes an exciting, historically insightful spectacle under the stars in the cool High Country evening.
-Arrive early and explore the frontier cabins next door at Hickory Ridge Homestead.
+Evening—If you’re still kickin’ after dinner (June 27th through August 17th, 2014)—Horn in the West outdoor drama makes an exciting, historically insightful spectacle under the stars in the cool High Country evening.
+Arrive early and explore the frontier cabins next door at Hickory Ridge Living History Museum.
 (If you're a history buff, explore our History Travels & Tours page for more great insight into the High Country's past.)
 Or relax and wander around downtown Boone or Blowing Rock and just enjoy an ice cream cone or custard.

 Day Two—On Track for Fun